vitorestevam/GML-Behavior-Tree/readme.md

 # Behaviour Tree Friends

-That's a implementation of a BT to Gamemaker studio 2
+This is a implementation of a BT to Gamemaker studio 2

 ## Development